View on GitHub

 YouTube

-Optical processes can be enabled after a reference list is chosen:
+Optical processes can be enabled before /run/initialize:

 /physics_lists/factory/addOptical